IntellectualSites/documentation/plotsquared/commands.md

 _Secondary:_

+* `plots.cluster.<#>` - Limit the amount of clusters a player can have
+* `plots.cluster.list` - Access to the command `/plot cluster list`
+* `plots.cluster.info` - Access to the command `/plot cluster info`
+* `plots.cluster.create` - Access to the command `/plot cluster create`
+* `plots.cluster.create.other` - Administrative override to create other clusters
+* `plots.cluster.delete` - Access to the command `/plot cluster delete`
 * `plots.cluster.delete.other` - Administrative override to delete other clusters
+* `plots.cluster.resize` - Access to the command `/plot cluster resize`
+* `plots.cluster.resize.expand` - Access to the command `/plot cluster expand`
+* `plots.cluster.resize.shrink` - Access to the command `/plot cluster resize shrink`
+* `plots.cluster.resize.other` - Administrative override to resize other clusters
+* `plots.cluster.invite` - Access to the command `/plot cluster invite`
+* `plots.cluster.invite.other` - Access to the command `/plot cluster invite`
 * `plots.cluster.kick` - Access to the command `/plot cluster kick`
+* `plots.cluster.kick.other` - Administrative override to kick players from other clusters
 * `plots.cluster.leave` - Access to the command `/plot cluster leave`
 * `plots.cluster.helpers` - Access to the command `/plot cluster helpers`
-* `plots.cluster.create` - Access to the command `/plot cluster create`
-* `plots.cluster.resize` - Access to the command `/plot cluster resize`
-* `plots.cluster.invite.other` - Access to the command `/plot cluster invite`
-* `plots.cluster.invite` - Access to the command `/plot cluster invite`
 * `plots.cluster.tp` - Access to the command `/plot cluster tp`
-* `plots.cluster.<#>` - Limit the amount of clusters a player can have
-* `plots.cluster.resize.expand` - Access to the command `/plot cluster expand`
-* `plots.cluster.info` - Access to the command `/plot cluster info`
-* `plots.cluster.sethome.other` - Administrative override to sethome for other clusters
-* `plots.cluster.resize.other` - Administrative override to resize other clusters
 * `plots.cluster.tp.other` - Administrative override to teleport to other clusters
-* `plots.cluster.kick.other` - Administrative override to kick players from other clusters
-* `plots.cluster.create.other` - Administrative override to create other clusters
-* `plots.cluster.list` - Access to the command `/plot cluster list`
-* `plots.cluster.delete` - Access to the command `/plot cluster delete`
-* `plots.cluster.resize.shrink` - Access to the command `/plot cluster resize shrink`
 * `plots.cluster.sethome` - Access to the command `/plot cluster sethome`
+* `plots.cluster.sethome.other` - Administrative override to set plot home for other clusters

 **Source Code:** [here](https://github.com/IntellectualSites/PlotSquared/blob/main/Core/src/main/java/com/plotsquared/core/command/Cluster.java)